Quartz Monzonite

 Vernal Mesa Quartz Monzonite

-The quartz monzonite does not run through the entire canyon.
-It covers an area of approximately three square miles and stretches from Rock Point to Warner Point on the south rim.
-This is also the most dramatic section of the park, containing plunging cliffs, imposing monoliths and the "Narrows" at the river.
+This quartz monzonite does not run through the entire canyon and exists in separate "intrusive bodies."
+The largest one covers an area of approximately three square miles and stretches from Rock Point to Warner Point on the south rim.
+This is also the most dramatic section of the park, containing plunging cliffs, imposing monoliths, and the Narrows section of the Gunnison River.

-Moving as a large body, called a pluton, miles deep below the surface, magma intruded into the existing schists and gneisses, devouring the rock in its path, folding them in and half-way digesting them.
-At times this blob of molten rock would push the metamorphic rock out of the way.
+Moving as a pluton (large body) miles deep below the surface, magma intruded into the existing schists and gneisses.
+It devoured the rock in its path, folding them in and half-way digesting them.
+At times, this blob of molten rock would push the metamorphic rock out of the way.
 Slowly the magma cooled and individual crystals solidified.
 This type of event occurred three times over the ages while the metamorphic rock was still deep in the earth.
-(In addition to rock at the Curecanti Needle and Vernal Mesa, another pluton intruded in the vicinity of Pitts Meadow in the Gunnison Gorge National Conservation Area).

 Park footer